DevExpress-Examples/wpf-lightweight-themes-performance-tests/README.md

 * PerfApp_NETFramework_v23_1
 * TestRunner

-The first 4 projects implement the same UI but use different versions of DevExpress controls (v23.1 and v22.2) and different frameworks (.NET Framework v4.7.2 and .NET 7).
-You can run each project separately and use settings defined in `App.xaml.cs` to change test configuration:
+The first 4 projects implement the same UI but use different versions of DevExpress WPF controls (v23.1 and v22.2) and different frameworks (.NET Framework v4.7.2 and .NET 7).
+You can run each project separately and use settings defined in `App.xaml.cs` to change test configurations:

 ```cs
 public static bool IsTestRun { get; private set; } = false;